 - Project Service

 You might think you need these modules.
 And you might!
-But if you are also considering an ERP product (Financials and Operations), let that guide your decision more than anything else.
+But if you are also considering an ERP product (Finance and Operations), let that guide your decision more than anything else.

 So: look closely at the functionality differences between Dynamics 365 for Finance & Operations, Business and Enterprise Editions.
 One of these will be the core of your solution, so it needs to meet your requirements.
 If you find that Dynamics 365 for Finance & Operations, Business Edition is too small; and that Enterprise Edition is too large – I strongly recommend you evaluate Microsoft Dynamics NAV.
 Dynamics NAV is a mid-market ERP that does a fine job of integrating with the other Dynamics 365 modules (especially Sales/Customer Service/Field Service/PSA).

-Overall, you should evaluate functionality differences within the context of your specific requirements when evaluating the Sales, Customer Service, or Finance & Operations Module.
+Overall, you should evaluate functionality differences within the context of your specific requirements when evaluating the Sales, Customer Service, or Finance & Operations modules.

 Customizations, Add-ons, and Extensibility

-There will be a limit on the number of apps you can add from Microsoft Appsource in Dynamics 365, Business Edition.
+There is a limit on the number of apps that you can add from Microsoft AppSource in Dynamics 365, Business Edition.
 I haven’t been able to confirm the numbers yet.

-There will be a limit on the number of Custom Entities you can create, and a limit on number of Workflows you can create in Dynamics 365, Business Edition.
+There will be a limit on the number of Custom Entities, Workflows, Custom Fields, and Reports in Dynamics 365, Business Edition.
+There will also be restrictions on the configuration of your user interface.

 Making these decisions are difficult, so if you’re still with me – I’m going to plug my recommendation tool again.
 It will assist you in making a choice based on variables like your company size, industry, budget, and more.